 LINGo (Language Immersion for Non-Native Girls)

-LINGo is a special course of instruction required for all new international students at The Ethel Walker School.
+LINGo is a special course of instruction for new international students at The Ethel Walker School.

 At Walker’s, our international students have come from more than eighteen different countries to pursue scholarship, to be a part of our vibrant and diverse community, and to perfect their spoken and written English.
 Walker’s offers support and instruction through the Language Immersion for Non-Native Girls (LINGo) program for students whose first language is not English.
-Participation in LINGo is required for all new international students and is offered at different levels that are designed to be supportive as well as challenging: not every international student will need the same thing.
-While we do require a minimum level of English proficiency for all applicants, we fully expect that students for whom English is not their first language will need help and support in acclimating to life in an American school.
+Participation in LINGo is required for all new international students and is designed to be supportive as well as challenging.
+While we do require a minimum level of English proficiency for all applicants, we fully expect that students for whom English is not their first language will need help and support in acclimating to life in an American boarding school.

 Our international students participate in an English-immersion program that offers a high level of instruction balanced with structured support to insure these non-native speakers of English advance at every level.
 Our approach allows students to assimilate into life as an American student as they prepare for study in an American college or university.
 At the same time, each student is valued for what she brings to our community, her rich cultural and national identity, and her gifts and talents as an individual.
 Rather than a traditional ESL course where students practice rote drills and English grammar worksheets or a more modern ELL course that focuses solely on reading comprehension and writing skills in English, our LINGo program offers a language and cultural immersion experience.

-During the summer before coming to Walker’s, each international student will complete a placement test to assess her proficiency in written English.
-Upon her arrival for orientation, each student will also interview with a faculty member and participate in orientation activities that help us to determine the appropriate level of English language support.
-At that time, a recommendation will be made about what LINGo class she should enter.
+During the summer before coming to Walker’s, each international student's proficiency in written English will be assessed.
+Upon her arrival for orientation, each student will also interview with a faculty member and participate in orientation activities designed to determine the appropriate level of English language support.

 Students in LINGo1 program will enroll in two courses: